 Creekside Park and Plaza in Gahanna, Ohio, (117 Mill Street), will host the annual family-friendly Creepside Festival on October 27, 2018, which features all sorts of activities, games, and prizes.
 Live music, Pokemon Go battles, firemen meet and greets, a mad science lab, and a "not-so-scary trail" are just some of the fun things you'll find at Creepside, which is free to attend.
 However, you should plan to get there early so you have plenty of time to take it all in as the event only last from 1 to 5 p.m.

 An old-fashioned Halloween awaits at the historic Ohio Village on the second and third Saturdays in October.
 Your kids will get a taste of 1890s-style fun hearing a retelling of Washington Irving's classic tale "The Legend of Sleepy Hollow" by the bonfire, and they can also find pumpkin carving, old-timey games, and antique crafts throughout the evening.
 Events take place from 5:30 to 9:30 p.m. each Saturday at the Ohio Village at the Ohio Visitor Center in Columbus (800 East 17th Avenue).

 Boo at the Zoo

-Be sure to catch the animals do their own pumpkin smashing.
-That's always a sight to see!
+Be sure to catch the animals do their pumpkin smashing, a highlight of the event each year.

 Halloween Pet Parade and Fall Festival